What to do when prayers seem to fail.

 Have we missed God’s answer?

-What if a simple answer from God is not possible?
+What if a simple answer from God was not possible?

 1. INTRODUCTION

-Importantly, please read the introductory article, “Praying for things” to this subsection of the website before going on.
+Importantly, please read the introductory article, “The basis of praying for things” to this subsection of the website before going on.
 It presents an overview of why and how we pray in that manner.

-And look, it may be best if you read all of the articles in this subsection, also titled ‘Praying for things’ – before putting any of their guidance to use.
+And look, it may be best if you DO read all of the articles in this subsection – before putting any of their guidance to use.
 That approach will make sure you do not take any of the Bible-based advice out of context, which might weaken your results.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-One of those articles, “Best ways to pray for things” in this subsection, explains how to improve the chances of getting positive answers to our prayers of request.
+One of those articles, “Best way to pray for things” in this subsection, explains how to improve the chances of getting positive answers to our prayers of request.

-The article previous to this one, “Prayers that may fail” discusses why God won’t answer some of our prayers.
-This particular article firstly explains how to evaluate ‘unanswered’ prayers, that seem to us to have a ‘good reason’ for being answered.
-And finally, it suggests what we can do when a prayer, that seems reasonable, is genuinely overdue?
+The article previous to this one, “Prayers that may fail” explains why God won’t answer some of our prayers.
+This particular article firstly explains how to evaluate ‘unanswered’ prayers, that seem to have a ‘good reason’ for being answered.
+Then, it suggests what we can do when a prayer, that seems reasonable, is genuinely overdue?

 2. CHECK FOR UNEXPECTED ANSWERS